erwinvaneyk/kubernetes/examples/guestbook-go/README.md

 ### Step Zero: Prerequisites <a id="step-zero"></a>

 This example assumes that you have a working cluster.
 See the [Getting Started Guides](../../docs/getting-started-guides/) for details about creating a cluster.
+Additionally, it is assumed that you already have a local clone of the Kubernetes repository.

 **Tip:** View all the `kubectl` commands, including their options and descriptions in the [kubectl CLI reference](../../docs/user-guide/kubectl/kubectl.md).